Custody-aware lab records for evidence-sensitive teams.

 Pain: ELN work, protocols, observations, reagents, assistant output, and review state drift apart.

-Supports today: ELN records, protocol-aware notes, inventory/material context, and human-reviewed AI assistance.
+Supports today: ELN records, protocol-aware notes, inventory/material context, and human-reviewed documentation support.

-Not yet productized: Validated protocol generation or autonomous lab execution.
+Not yet productized: Validated protocol generation or hands-off lab execution.